ki4jgt/Book-of-the-Damned/README.md

 59. Learn to heal yourself from those whom life has broken.
 60. Do one thing every day that scares you; a sense of awe keeps the spirits up.
 61. There is a time for superficialities, but true awareness lies deep below the surface.
+62. You can say, "the Lie isn't my master," but the rules you play by betray you.
-62. Advancement is not permission to disregard growth.
+63. Advancement is not permission to disregard growth; turn around and help the next in line.
-63. Truth does not measure what is deserved; it gives freely.
+64. Truth does not measure what is deserved; it gives freely.
 And it gives All.
-64. Everything has its moment.
+65. Everything has its moment.
-65. Educate yourself.
+66. Educate yourself.
-66. If duress is your only motivator, then you will always require it.
+67. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-67. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
+68. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
 How will you fare in its light?
-68. It is possible to commit no mistakes and still lose.
+69. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-69. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
+70. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
-70. You must believe that you're the one to change things -- we all must!
+71. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
-71. Learn to turn minor setbacks to your advantage.
+72. Learn to turn minor setbacks to your advantage.
-72. Truth keeps all; nothing is wasted.
+73. Truth keeps all; nothing is wasted.
-73. It is easy to love someone you've never met; real love takes work.
+74. It is easy to love someone you've never met; real love takes work.
 That's why Jesus is the most loved person on the planet.
-74. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
+75. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
-75. The system is a scapegoat.
+76. The system is a scapegoat.
-76. The Lie learns to weave itself in and out of the law.
+77. The Lie learns to weave itself in and out of the law.
 Truth invokes discernment from the heart.
-77. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+78. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
-78. It doesn't go away just because you refuse to see it.
+79. It doesn't go away just because you refuse to see it.
-79. If you want something, don't be afraid to ask for it.
+80. If you want something, don't be afraid to ask for it.
-80. Get up and do it again.
+81. Get up and do it again.

 # The Divinity